pingcap/docs/how-to/maintain/backup-and-restore/mydumper-lightning.md

 > **Note:**
 >
-> It is recommended to download [Mydumper](/reference/tools/mydumper.md) from the PingCAP website, since the R&D team adapted `mydumper` for TiDB.
+> It is recommended to download [Mydumper](/reference/tools/mydumper.md) from the PingCAP website, because the R&D team has adapted `mydumper` for TiDB.
 It is not recommended to use `mysqldump` which is much slower for both backup and restoration.

 ### Best practices for full backup and restoration using `Mydumper`/`TiDB Lightning`